Bio-Tech Industry Careers

 - National Centers for Accelerated Innovation and Research Evaluation and Commercialization Hubs of research institutions and federal and private sector partners were created by the NIH to expedite translation of “biomedical discoveries into commercially viable diagnostics, devices, therapeutics, and tools to improve patient care and enhance health.”

-- Federal Laboratory Consortium (FLC) – FLC is a national network of “over 300 federal laboratories, agencies, and research centers that fosters commercialization best practice strategies and opportunities for” technology transfer to the marketplace, reaching commercialization goals, and achieving the impact of innovative technologies.
+- Federal Laboratory Consortium (FLC) for Technology Transfer – FLC is a national network of “over 300 federal laboratories, agencies, and research centers that fosters commercialization best practice strategies and opportunities for” technology transfer to the marketplace, reaching commercialization goals, and achieving the impact of innovative technologies.
 FLC works through providing resources, education and training, tools, and services.
+They may be able to provide resources and facilities that your business needs in order to develop the product and facilitate finding a partner.
+There are 6 regional offices and they have laboratories in many areas.

 - Cooperative Research and Development Agreements (CRADAS), government investigators in federal laboratories, such as NIH investigators can collaborate with industry or academia in order to facilitate technology transfer into marketable products.